Printing is a means of graphic communications and the reproduction of quantities of images, which can be seen or perceived visually.

 Letterpress is the oldest method of printing, with equipment for short, medium, or long runs.
 Printed by the relief method from cast Meta type or plates, duplicate plates or photopolymer plates on which the image or printing areas are raised above the non-printing areas.
 Much time is consumed in make-ready, or building up of the press form so that both the light and heavy areas print with the correct impression.
-There are four types of presses: platen, flatbed cylinder, rotary and belt.
+There are four types of presses: a platen, flatbed cylinder, rotary, and belt.

 - Flexography-a form of rotary web letterpress using flexible rubber or photopolymer plates and fast-drying solvent or water-based inks fed from an anilox inking system.
 Major process for printing milk containers, gift-wraps, and shopping bags.
-Used highly in packaging industry.
+Used highly in the packaging industry.

 - Thermography-process which creates special embossed effects in printing such as stationery, invitations, greeting cards and paper decoration.

 - Gravure-example of intaglio printing that uses a sunk or depressed surface for the image.
-Three types of gravure include conventional, variable area-variable depth, and direct transfer to variable area.
+Three types of gravure include conventional, variable area-variable depth, and direct transfer to the variable area.
 Variable area gravure is used mainly for packaging printing.

 - Steel-die engraving-intaglio process in which the die is hand or machine cut, or chemically etched to hold ink.

 - Offset lithography-most popular, uses the planographic method.
 Transferring the image from the pate to a rubber blanket before transfer to the paper is called the offset principle.
-Major advantage is that the soft rubber surface of the blanket creates a clearer impression on a wide variety of paper surfaces and other materials with both rough and smooth textures with a minimum of press make-ready.
+A major advantage is that the soft rubber surface of the blanket creates a clearer impression on a wide variety of paper surfaces and other materials with both rough and smooth textures with a minimum of press make-ready.

 - Collotype-Screenless printing; photo gelatin printing reproduces illustrations in continuous tone or without halftone dots.
 Collotype is a reproduction process, which uses bichromated gelatin as a printing medium and is capable of high-quality reproduction in runs for 100 to 5,000.
 The main advantages are high resolution, no screen moiré and greater purity of color especially in tints and middle tones.